- Multiple ski and snowboard resortsjust a short drive from the U of U campus.

 Salt Lake City

 About 200,000 people live in Salt Lake City proper.
-In the surrounding towns, which merge together into the Salt Lake Valley, there are over a million people.
+In the surrounding towns, which merge together into the Salt Lake Valley, there are over one million people.
+Compared to Salt Lake City, the rest of Utah is not as densely populated.

 What is the weather like?
-Salt Lake City has four seasons, and it can get pretty hot in the summer and, of course, we get snow in the winter.
-Most of the time, the climate is fairly mild.

-What is Salt Lake City really like?
+What is Salt Lake City culture like?

-Is Salt Lake City conservative?